-- A robust economy built on diverse sectors and not reliant on any one sector for its prosperity.
+1. A robust economy built on diverse sectors and not reliant on any one sector for its prosperity.

-- A mining and mineral exploration sector that meets stringent environmental and social protection standards and delivers both long and short term benefits to the wider Australian community.
+2. A mining and mineral exploration sector that meets stringent environmental and social protection standards and delivers both long and short term benefits to the wider Australian community.

-- Legislation that recognises that mining is incompatible with all other land uses and therefore needs to be evaluated based on comprehensive natural resource mapping and strategic planning and rigorous independent environmental and social impact assessment, before being approved.
+4. Legislation that recognises that mining is incompatible with all other land uses and therefore needs to be evaluated based on comprehensive natural resource mapping and strategic planning and rigorous independent environmental and social impact assessment, before being approved.

-- Accurate and independent environmental, health and social impact assessments addressing the true environmental, social and economic costs and benefits, rigorously applied and implemented on all mining proposals and projects.
+5. Accurate and independent environmental, health and social impact assessments addressing the true environmental, social and economic costs and benefits, rigorously applied and implemented on all mining proposals and projects.

-- Rigorous independent ongoing monitoring and compliance with undertakings and legal obligations of all mining projects including during the rehabilitation phase.
+6. Rigorous independent ongoing monitoring and compliance with undertakings and legal obligations of all mining projects including during the rehabilitation phase.

-- The prohibition of mineral exploration and mining including the extraction of petroleum and gas, in residential areas, good quality agricultural land and terrestrial and marine nature conservation reserves, national parks, wilderness areas and other areas of high nature conservation value.
+7. The prohibition of mineral exploration and mining including the extraction of petroleum and gas, in residential areas, good quality agricultural land and terrestrial and marine nature conservation reserves, national parks, wilderness areas and other areas of high nature conservation value.

-- A ban on new thermal coal mines or thermal coal mine expansions and an orderly, planned phase out of thermal coal exports with a just transition for affected communities.
+8. A ban on new thermal coal mines or thermal coal mine expansions and an orderly, planned phase out of thermal coal exports with a just transition for affected communities.

-- No new fracking or unconventional gas, including coal seam, shale or tight gas, shale oil or underground coal gasification developments, given the short and long-term risks to our water, land, communities, the climate, food production and marine areas.
+9. No new, and a planned, orderly, phase-out of existing fracking and unconventional gas developments including coal seam gas, shale and tight gas due to the short and long-term risks to our water, land, communities, the climate, food production and marine areas.

-- The Australian Government to invest in and support the research and development of technological alternatives to metallurgical coal.
+10. The Australian Government to invest in and support the research and development of technological alternatives to metallurgical coal.

-- The cessation of all existing underground coal gasification projects.
+11.The cessation of all existing underground coal gasification projects.

-- To give landholders, including traditional owners, the right to say “no” to mining and resources companies seeking to explore or mine on their land and strengthen rights for landholders regarding access, negotiation, appeal and compensation rights in all their dealings with mining and resources companies.
+12. To give landholders, including traditional owners, the right to say “no” to mining and resources companies seeking to explore or mine on their land and strengthen rights for landholders regarding access, negotiation, appeal and compensation rights in all their dealings with mining and resources companies.

-- Mining rehabilitation bonds that are based on high-quality evidence, set at the full cost of rehabilitation and verified by open and transparent means.
+13. Mining rehabilitation bonds that are based on high-quality evidence, set at the full cost of rehabilitation and verified by open and transparent means.

-- Prohibition on the exploration for, and mining and export of, uranium.
+14. Prohibition on the exploration for, and mining and export of, uranium.